 The research indicated Yukoners should expect an increase in average annual temperatures, changes in precipitation patterns, and a greater frequency of extreme events such as floods, droughts and storms.

-We are planning to work with the Yukon Research Centre on a similar project in the Aishihik and Mayo areas (the locations of our other two hydro sites).
+We are now working with the Yukon Research Centre on a similar project in the Aishihik and Mayo areas (the locations of our other two hydro sites).

 Yukon Energy, in cooperation with the City of Whitehorse, sponsors Bike to Work Week each spring.
 It's an initiative aimed at encouraging people to park their vehicles and bike to work or school.
-In 2016, almost 200 people took part, biking almost 6,200 kilometres and reducing greenhouse gas emissions by more than 2,000 kilograms.
+In 2017, more than 100 people took part, biking more than 3,100 kilometres and reducing greenhouse gas emissions by more than 1,000 kilograms.